-The dose and dose regimen is dependent on the indication.
+The dose and dosage regimen is dependent on the indication.

-In replacement therapy the dose may need to be individualised for each patient dependent on the pharmacokinetic and clinical response.
-The following dose regimens are given as a guideline.
+In replacement therapy the dosage may need to be individualised for each patient dependent on the pharmacokinetic and clinical response.
+The following dosage regimens are given as a guideline.

 Replacement therapy in primary immunodeficiency syndromes